-Set up a smarthost (outbound mail gateway)—An outbound mail gateway is a server through which all mail passes that is sent from your domain.
+- Set up a smarthost (outbound mail gateway)—An outbound mail gateway is a server through which all mail passes that is sent from your domain.
 The gateway typically processes the mail in some way, such as archiving it or filtering out spam, before delivering the mail.
 When you use an outbound mail gateway, the Google Apps mail servers pass all outgoing mail from your domain to the gateway server.

-- Route outbound mail to an external archiving server (dual delivery): The Sending routing setting enables you to set up dual delivery by organizational unit for outbound mail traffic.
-You can set up Sending routing to deliver mail to the intended recipients and to an external archiving server.
+- Route outbound mail to an external archiving server (dual delivery)—The Sending routing setting enables you to set up dual delivery by organizational unit for outbound mail traffic.
+You can configure the Sending routing setting to deliver mail to the intended recipients and to an external archiving server.

 For step-by-step instructions on the various use cases, see Managing mail routing and delivery: Guidelines and best practices.